Language selection

 15.5 All transfers of shellfish that are leaving the licensed facility for grow-out at another destination, (at a licensed facility held by another licence holder, or in a different Pacific Fishery Management Area), shall be accompanied by a record of the date, source, destination, species and amount of shellfish in transit.

-1. General Culture of Bivalve Species
+1. General culture of bivalve species

-1.1 The licence holder shall ensure all harvested bivalves are:
+1.1 The licence holder shall ensure that:

-1. sold to a facility licensed by the Canadian Food Inspection Agency with the appropriate shellfish processing permission prior to sale for human consumption; or
+1. all harvested bivalves are only sold to a facility licensed by the Canadian Food Inspection Agency with the appropriate shellfish processing permission prior to sale for human consumption; or

-1.2 The licence holder shall not provide, or sell harvested bivalves to a shellfish buyer, or receiver, prior to the harvested bivalves being landed, or sold to a facility licensed by the Canadian Food Inspection Agency with the appropriate shellfish processing permission.
+1.2 The licence holder shall not provide or sell harvested bivalves to a shellfish buyer, or receiver, prior to the harvested bivalves being landed or sold to a facility licensed by the Canadian Food Inspection Agency with the appropriate shellfish processing permission.

 • Illustration of a log book.